 What is the GED cost in Oklahoma?

 In Oklahoma, the GED exam costs $164 (or $41 per subtest) when you sit for the exam at a test center.
 The online GED exam also costs $41 per sub-exam, so $164 in total, but actually, you should add the $28 for four GED Ready tests as well, which will bring your total to $192.
-Onsego students registered for the My Advantage Plan receive four GED Ready tests at no cost.
+Onsego Advantage students receive four GED Ready tests at no cost.